 Conclusion:

-In this tutorial we saw some of the basic features and examples of Fiddler, Fiddler is a very good debug tool.
-You may take a try if you have not used it.
+In this tutorial introduces the basic features and examples of Fiddler, Fiddler is a very good debug tool.
+You may take a try if you have not tried it.